-Class Hours: 3 lecture Semester Offered: Fall, Spring Description: In this course, students will be introduced to a range of important ideas, arguments, and theories advanced by such "modern" (17th-18th century) philosophers as Hobbes, Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Kant, Nietzsche, etc. Primarv attention will be devoted to the socalled "rationalist" and "empiricist" traditions and the way these modern philosophical traditions considered fundamental questions about the nature of reality, human beings and our knowledge of both.
+Class Hours: 3 lecture Semester Offered: Fall, Spring Description: In this course, students will be introduced to a range of important ideas, arguments, and theories advanced by such "modern" (17th-18th century) philosophers as Hobbes, Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Kant, Nietzsche, etc. Primary attention will be devoted to the so-called "rationalist" and "empiricist" traditions and the way these modern philosophical traditions considered fundamental questions about the nature of reality, human beings and our knowledge of both.
 Immanuel Kant's important critique of these traditions and the way his ideas influenced the development of subsequent philosophy also will be considered.
+Designations:

-PHIL 225: Philosophy of Activism Credits: 3
+PHIL 225: Philosophy of Activism

-Class Hours: 3 lecture Recommended: Basic computer and internet skills.
-Semester Offered: Spring
+Recommended: Basic computer

+and internet skills.

+Semester Offered: Fall, Spring

+(every even year)

 Description: This course aims to improve understanding among students regarding basic rights and duties of citizens and the government including how to effect change.
 This will be addressed through the lens of philosophy.
 Students will engage in a philosophical analysis of law, rights, duties, citizenship, government, obligation, and social change.
-Designations: Diversification: Humanities - DH